unicitynetwork/bft-go-base/README.md

-## This project provides Alphabill base types, abstractions and utilities for Go.
+## This project provides Unicity BFT layer base types, abstractions and utilities for Go.

-The Alphabill Base provides higher level abstractions that simplify application integration with the Alphabill blockchain.
+The Go Base provides higher level abstractions that simplify application integration with the blockchain.